VotreCafetier/GET-A-GAME/README.md

 - $Info [Username] : Give steam info of this username
 - Add index number with list and delete with number
 - You can open a minecraft srv
-- $Sacre-moi : donne une sacre au hazard
-- Fix when he says there is no command when there is no $ before

 [